 Secondly, the SULA staff will post current internship opportunities and provide students with information regarding internships based on their expressed area of interest.
 Students will receive a job description, an overview of responsibilities and instructions on how to apply.
 This is not a guarantee of placement or acceptance.
 Each student will be responsible for sending in their resume and cover letter, securing an interview (in person, phone, or skype) and “closing the deal”.
 (See Internship Interviewing Tips)

 Additionally, students should research opportunities at companies of interest and utilize any personal contacts.
 Since an internship is an essential component of the program, the SULA administration is dedicated to working with every student until they have secured an internship.
 EVERY student will have an internship.

 How does the internship and internship class work (in the Fall & Spring)?

 All SULA Semester students are required to intern 18 to 30 hours per week.
 You will register for your internship (TRF 475) for a minimum of one credit or maximum of 3 credits through MySlice at your appointed registration time.
 The Los Angeles Entertainment Industry Practicum is a required component of the program and must be taken in conjunction with your internship.
 The course is scheduled for Wednesday nights and is taught by the SULA Semester Director, Robin Forman Howard.

 How does the internship and internship class work (in the Summer)?

 What do I do now that I have secured my internship?

-• Review the document titled, “What to include in your initial internship duties conversation” in your pre-departure packet.
+• Review the document titled, “What to include in your initial internship duties conversation”.